Fatumayattani/fetch_agents/smart_tutor/README.md

 ```bash
 poetry install
 ```
+This will automatically install all required dependencies, including `uagents`.

 ### 3️⃣ Set Up Environment Variables
 Create a `.env` file in the project root and add: